deanna-stover/coursesCNU/2020/idst270fall2020/media-essay.md

 * Shows **professionalism** -- i.e. that you took this assignment seriously
   * However, the annotation images can be more informal than the essay itself.
 If you wrote LOL or UGH in your annotation, that’s fine -- I do!

-* Utilizes proper **mechanics**; style, sentence structure, and spelling promote coherence, clarity, and credibility.
+* Utilizes proper **mechanics**; style, sentence structure, and spelling promote coherence, clarity, and credibility

 _____